 Before every job, we make a list of the following details: contact names & phone numbers, equipment to take, and travel plans.
 We touch base with our contact person, or the people we'll be photographing -- to confirm the time, address and clothing.
 And finally, we leave early for assignments, as travel delays should be expected.
 In NYC.
 Please note that NY taxis go off duty between 3-5 pm and its very hard to get a taxi between 3-7 pm because of shift changes and rush hour -- so we often book a car service for these hours if there's too much gear to carry on the subway.

-Read About our Approach to NY City Special Event Candids>>
+Read About NY City Special Event Candids>>

 New York City meeting and conference photographer Bloom shot these special event photos in NYC.